estivate/ldtk_rust/README.md

 any errors.
 You can use the [basic example](examples/basic.rs) to check your own files.

-Most fields from the "Levels" section of the JSON are supported, but there are still a number of fields from the "Defs" section that have not been implemented.
+Most of the JSON data from the LDtk files is supported, except fields that seem to be only used by the editor itself.
+Open an issue if you find a useful field not included.
+Most projects will likley focus on the data in the "Levels" section of the JSON.

 ## Getting Started